fresheneesz/lima/README.md

 #### Core Level 1 Todo

 * variable declaration with a type
-* prevent _ from being declared or used outside the context of an object member initialization
 * Const hoisting - Add a new initial step for each function scope, which looks for any hoistable const expressions to evaluate first.
 * destructuring assignment
 * operators